Istanbul Golf Club

 After a tour of the clubhouse facilities, we enjoyed a delicious Turkish lunch, complete with lentil soup, linguine pasta, and köfte with chips, with a couple of members.
 While dining, Mr. Şerbetçioğlu explained that a new location for the Club has been secured, and plans have been approved for a new 12-hole course as well as a new clubhouse.
 As historic a city as Istanbul is, the land is currently going through checks to ensure there is nothing of historical significance.
 After all, when you dig in Turkey as Mr. Şerbetçioğlu explained, you are bound to find something from antiquity!
 And, if all goes according to plan, IGK’s members will be playing golf on their own course again in 2021.
 Let’s hope the new location is far from any archery fields!

 Treated Like Members at Istanbul Golf Club

 We also learned that the Club is very active in promoting the game to the youth of Istanbul.
 IGK works with local high schools to provide kids the opportunity to learn the game.
-After all, what is more important than to ensure the future of our game.
+After all, what is more important than ensuring the future of our game!